Likert Management System

-This article provides a practical explanation of the Likert Management System.
-After reading, you will have a basic understanding of this powerful leadership tool.
+Likert Management System: this article provides a practical explanation of the Likert Management System, developed by Rensis Likert.
+Next to what it is, this article also highlights the four leadership styles and the linking pins.
+After reading, you will have a basic understanding of this leadership tool.
+Enjoy reading!

 What Is the Likert Management System?

 The Likert Management System is a theory about the various management styles a manager can adopt within an organisation.
 In the ’60s, Rensis Likert developed four management styles, intended to describe the relationship, roles and involvement of managers and subordinates in industrial environments.

 He based his study and the developed systems on studies into highly productive supervisors of an American insurance company, among others.

 Later, these management styles were revised and are now based on educational institutions.
 The goal of the new study was to describe the role of school administrators, students and teachers.
 Eventually, the study also involved others such as administrators, parents and regulators.

 The management theory of Rensis Likert added a new dimension to theories and existing ideas about organisational development.
 For the first time, such a system allowed for the qualification of results of all the research into group dynamics.
 The Likert Management System also simplifies the measuring of soft skills in managers, such as trust and communication.